Silica Fibre Fabrication Facility

 The silica glass fabrication facility extends the research capability at IPAS and opens new opportunities as well as enhancing the range of applications for speciality silica fibres from photonics research in new lasers, telecommunications devices, nonlinear optics, sensing, electro-optic devices, to applications led research in industrial machining and medical treatments.

-This $4.5M facility located at the North Terrace and Thebarton Campuses of The University of Adelaide is staffed by world class glass fibre formulation and fabrication experts – it represents a state-of-the-art silica glass fabrication facility that further extends IPAS capabilities and opens new opportunities for Australian researchers within these fields.
+This multi-million dollar facility located at the North Terrace and Thebarton Campuses of The University of Adelaide is staffed by world class glass fibre formulation and fabrication experts – it represents a state-of-the-art silica glass fabrication facility that further extends IPAS capabilities and opens new opportunities for Australian researchers within these fields.

 Glass and fibre characterisation